Angove Conservation Park

 Angove Conservation Park is a protected area located about 16 km north-east of the Adelaide city centre within the local government area of the City of Tea Tree Gully.
-The conservation park was proclaimed under the National Parks and Wildlife Act 1972 in 1994 in order to protect a parcel of undeveloped land which contained remnant native vegetation.
+The conservation park was proclaimed under the National Parks and Wildlife Act 1972 in 1994 to protect a parcel of undeveloped land which contained remnant native vegetation.
 The conservation park is classified as an IUCN Category III protected area.